ls1intum/LEARN-Hub/docs/client/client-architecture.md

 The application prioritizes simplicity over premature optimization.
 Performance enhancements are applied based on profiling results rather than speculation.

+### Key Optimizations

+**N+1 Query Elimination**: Activity list pages (Library) fetch all user favourites in a single API call at the page level, then pass pre-computed favourite status to individual buttons.
+This reduces network overhead from O(N) individual status checks to O(1) lookups, avoiding N+1 queries entirely.
+The `FavouriteButton` component accepts an optional `initialIsFavourited` prop to skip individual API calls when status is pre-computed.

 ## Development Experience

 **Hot Module Replacement**: Vite's HMR preserves application state during development for rapid iteration.